-in Latin America fell in absolute terms 0.26% per year, with 14 out of 18 countries of our sample presenting zero or negative growth.
+collapsed, declining at an average annual rate of $0.88\%^6$ As a result, in the entire 1960-2007 period TFP in Latin America fell in absolute terms 0.26% per year, with fourteen out of eighteen countries of our sample presenting zero or negative growth.

 Table 1 presents data on relative TFP for the seven largest economies in Latin America.
-In some countries, such as Venezuela, Mexico, Argentina, and Brazil, TFP surpassed that of the United States during most of the period before 1980.
-This contrasts drastically with the situation in 2007, when TFP in these countries ranged between 61% and 73% of the United States.
+In some countries, such as Venezuela, Mexico, Argentina and Brazil, TFP surpassed that of the US during most of the period before 1980.
+This contrasts drastically with the situation in 2007, when TFP in these countries ranged between 61% and 73% of the US.
 Only Chile had an increase in relative TFP between 1960 and 2007.
-When we consider the sample of 18 Latin American countries, in 10 of them TFP was at least 80% of the United States between 1960 and 1980.
+When we consider the sample of 18 Latin American countries, in ten of them TFP was at least 80% of the US between 1960 and 1980.
 However, in 2007 relative TFP in Latin America was above 0.80 only in Chile.